Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/PRESENTATION.md

 2001: sha256

 Sha256 isn't invertible either, so there are collisions.
 However, due to the complexity of the algorithm (64 steps), no collisions have been found to this day!!
-Thus, potential for collisions is not a practical concern.
+Thus, potential for collisions is not currently a practical concern.
 In fact, it was the motivation for switching to sha256 in the first place.

 ### Future innovation